corth-lang/Corth/standards.md

 ### Procedures:

-- It is not preferred to defined a procedure in one line.
+- It is not preferred to define a procedure in one line.
 Instead, it is recommended to split the lines to 'proc' keyword, types, 'in' keyword, behaviour, 'end' keyword.

         proc <name>